WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 2. Do not use the same password that you have used in other places.
 Because if one password is leaked, then other ones are compromised.

-3. Try to use a mix of uppercase and lowercase letters, numbers, and special characters (&$%@ etc.) in your password.
+3. Do try to use a mix of uppercase and lowercase letters, numbers, and special characters (&$%@ etc.) in your password.

 ### Best Practices